 Jance lived in Arizona before relocating to Seattle in the early 1980s, so it was only natural that her later characters – Joanna Brady, Ali Reynolds, and Brandon Walker – all reside in Arizona.
 While J.P.
 Beaumont has traveled south in a handful of crossover novels, Seattle has remained his haunting grounds for the four decades since his first appearance in Until Proven Guilty, published in 1985.
 As Jance noted to Subjectify Media, he has gotten older with each subsequent narrative, and the evolution of both his own life and that of Seattle are found within the pages of any J.P.
 Beaumont mystery, giving insights into the city as much as the character.

-In Until Proven Guilty, for instance, computers were just finding their way into the workforce and cell phones were nonexistent – at one point in the novel, Beaumont and his partner Ron Peters go in search of a payphone instead of using their police radio so that the conversation wouldn’t be intercepted by the local media.
+In Until Proven Guilty, for instance, computers were just finding their way into the workforce and cell phones were nonexistent – at one point, Beaumont and his partner Ron Peters search for a payphone instead of using their police radio so that the conversation wouldn’t be intercepted by the local media.
 Thirteen years later, Beaumont and his newest partner, Sue Danielson, were still consulting a Thomas Guide Map Book to find their way around the suburbs of Seattle as opposed to Google Maps and relying on paper instead of computer tablets for notetaking.

 “In my opinion, if a cop wants to really go high tech, all he has to do is invest in a ballpoint pen,” Beaumont says in Breach of Duty.